hantsy/seam3-report-demo/readme.md

 		</dependency>

 ##Run the project

 I assume you have installed the latest Oracle JDK 7, JBoss AS 7.1.1.Final and Apache Maven 3.0.4.

-  1.Check out the complete codes from github.com.
+  1. Check out the complete codes from github.com.

   		git clone git://github.com/hantsy/seam3-report-demo.git

-  2.Start JBoss AS from command line.
+  2. Start JBoss AS from command line.

   		<JBOSS_HOME>\bin\standalone.bat

-  3.Deploy the application into the running JBoss AS.
+  3. Deploy the application into the running JBoss AS.

   		mvn clean package jboss-as:deploy

-  4.Open your browser and go to http://localhost:8080/seam3-reports-demo.
+  4. Open your browser and go to http://localhost:8080/seam3-reports-demo.